MohammadTareeq/To-do-List/README.md

 * setFilter(filterType): Filters the displayed todos based on 'all', 'active', or 'completed' status.
 (Note: This functionality is present in the index.html filters but not fully implemented in the provided script.js.)

+## **Backend Functionality**

+* The server.js file handles the following backend tasks:

+* Managing API endpoints for CRUD operations on todos.

+* Reading and writing to the todos.json file to persist tasks.

+* Handling JSON request parsing using body-parser middleware.

+* Enabling CORS with the cors middleware for cross-origin requests.

+* Starting the Express server and listening on port 3000.